marianpiatkowski/the_silver_searcher/README.md

 TextMate users can use Ag with [my fork](https://github.com/ggreer/AckMate) of the popular AckMate plugin, which lets you use both Ack and Ag for searching.
 If you already have AckMate you just want to replace Ack with Ag, move or delete `"~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"` and run `ln -s /usr/local/bin/ag "~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"`

+## Possible customizations of Ag

+Go check out [ag.1.md](doc/ag.1.md) for a list of configurable options.
+For example, if you want output similar to ``git grep``

+    ag --pager="less -FRSX" --color-line-number="0;32" --color-match="1;31" --color-path="0;35"

+where line numbers are printed in green, matched patterns in bold red, and paths in magenta color.

 ## Other stuff you might like

 * [Ack](https://github.com/petdance/ack2) - Better than grep.
 Without Ack, Ag would not exist.